Woodleaf (Master of the House)

 Macy: This is not the same round-faced woman in the Interview Photo.

 Woodleaf: Yes, but no one will look that closely, so it works.
-It’s so grainy, she could be anyone.
-I faded and altered it with Photoshop.
+I made it black and white and grainy in an attempt to hide her from the public.

 Macy: But, honestly, Woodleaf, would you not rather have real friends, then fake ones?
 Someone to take you to dinner on your birthday?
 Someone to go to the park with on a nice day?